 How to Grow a Yellow Baby Watermelon

 The vines reach maturity 74 to 84 days after planting.
-The fruits themselves measure about 9 by 8 inches (23 x 20 cm.) and weigh about 8 to 10 lbs.
-(3.5-4.5 kg.).
-The flesh is, of course, yellow, very sweet and crisp.
+The fruits themselves measure about 9 by 8 inches (23 x 20 cm.) and weigh about 8 to 10 pounds (3.5-4.5 kg.).
+The flesh is, of course, yellow, very sweet, and crisp.
 According to many gardeners, it is even sweeter than the average red watermelon.

 Yellow Baby has a relatively short shelf life (4-6 days) and should be eaten right away after it’s picked, although I don’t think this would really be an issue considering how good it tastes.